AKROGIS/AnimalMovement/Documentation/UserGuide.rst

 that you upload the \*.tdf files for several reasons

 1. The \*.tdf file will be archived in the database.
 #.
-The \*.tdf file includes the collar paramters in effect while deployed.
+The \*.tdf file includes the collar parameters in effect while deployed.
 #.
 The \*.tdf file could be re-processed in the future if there is some concern that it
    may have been processed incorrectly.